Agate Beach and Other Amazing Attractions in Thunder Bay

 - Agate Beach is one of the World’s Most Unique Beaches

 - How to Get to Agate Beach Ontario

 - Great Landscapes Inspire Great Beer

-Ontario is Hub Central for Amethysts
+Lake Superior is a Hub for Amethysts and Agates

 “Would you like an amethyst?” asked Ian Macadam, my host, presenting a tray of sparkling stones as though they were after-dinner mints.
 I was at Sunnyside Beach, on the shores of Lake Superior just outside Thunder Bay and had just enjoyed a glass of chardonnay, smoked trout guacamole and some Thunder Oak gouda cheese so I expected to see more culinary goodies rather than Ontario’s provincial gemstone on a dish.

 Amethyst is the most highly valued stone in the quartz group of gemstones and has been revered for centuries.
 The ancient Greeks wore it as an amulet to encourage sobriety and it was a favourite of officials in the Catholic Church.

 Abbess Hildegard von Bingen (1098-1179), was the first to record prescriptions for using gemstones’ medicinal powers – amethyst being useful for treating insomnia, digestive disorders and addiction to alcohol.

 Where to Find Amethysts in Thunder Bay, Ontario

 Brazil, Madagascar, Zambia, Uruguay, India and Canada have the world’s most important deposits of the amethyst.
 When I stopped at the Fish Shop on Highway 17 in Thunder Bay, owner Liisa Karkkainen, stepped outside to show me the rich vein of amethyst running through her rocky backyard.